rubenprietodiaz/gmxQtools/README.md

     - Execute Protein Preparation tool in Maestro.

 2. **Ligand Preparation**:
-    - Import the ligand structures (sdf file generated before)
+    - Import the ligand structures (sdf file generated before).
     - Execute Ligand Preparation tool in Maestro.

 3. **Pymodsim centering**: As the GPCR will be embedded in a membrane, you first need to align the protein with it.